aul12/Website2/portfolio.md

 Due to the  very low resolution of the sensor (8x8 Pixel) and the quite low temperature difference of humans compared to the background this project was not successful but the code is still available on [GitHub](https://github.com/aul12/Amg8833Tests) (licensed under GPLv3).

 # Dungeon
-A 3D Dungeon Game written in Javascript using Three.js, this was a rewrite of a game i had programmed in school using C# (in 2D).
+A 3D Dungeon Game written in Javascript using WebGL, this was a rewrite of a game i had programmed in school using C# (in 2D).
 The code is available on [GitHub](https://github.com/aul12/Dungeon) (licensed under GPLv3), the game is also hosted on [Github-Pages](aul12.github.io/Dungeon).